Start a Slippers and Sandals Trading Business in Dubai

 The global footwear market continues to expand at a remarkable pace, and the UAE sits at the heart of one of the world's most active trade corridors.
 Dubai, in particular, has become a preferred destination for footwear traders looking to access markets across the Middle East, Africa, South Asia, and beyond.
 If you are considering entering this sector, establishing a slippers and sandals trading business in Dubai offers a compelling combination of strategic location, favourable tax conditions, and streamlined business setup procedures.

-This guide covers everything you need to know about setting up under Activity Code 4771.98 at Dubai South Business Hub Free Zone, including licence scope, costs, compliance requirements, and why Dubai remains one of the most attractive places in the world to trade footwear.
+This guide covers everything you need to know about setting up under Activity Code 4771.98 at Dubai South Business Hub Free Zone, including license scope, costs, compliance requirements, and why Dubai remains one of the most attractive places in the world to trade footwear.

 The UAE Footwear Market: Why Now